Trump's Israel plan to 'test' EU resolve

 It also included ones from Italy and Spain in the south and from Austria, Poland, and Romania in the east.

-But the Czech Republic, Hungary, Poland, and Slovakia have forged closer relations with Trump and with Israel in recent years, undermining European unity on the Middle East.
+But the Czech Republic, Hungary, Poland, and Slovakia have forged closer relations with Trump and Israel in recent years, undermining European unity on the Middle East.

 It "always worked better" when Europe worked as one with the US, Van Rompuy added.